Ed.D. Educational Leadership,

 “To lead is to serve.
 To serve is to try and lighten the burdens of our children and our families, uplifting their spirits, and inspiring them towards greatness.
 We must keep our students from falling through the cracks of intolerant bureaucracies that cause apathy, inequity, deep generational poverty, injustice, and disenfranchisement.
 Being a Principal and Neubauer Fellow means it is our divine duty and mission to build equitable service systems that work consistently and reliably for the benefit of our children and families in Philadelphia.”

 Richard has served as the principal of Paul Robeson High School for Human Services since 2013.
 In 2013, Robeson was slated for permanent closure.
 Spared at the 11th hour, the school was placed under Richard’s leadership, whereby his transformative leadership led the school to be recognized as the “2017 Most Improved High School” in the city of Philadelphia.
-With a 99% minority student population and a 90% school poverty rate, Richard is credited with developing a model program for college and career readiness and for achieving a 95% annual graduation rate.
+With a 100% minority student population (95% African American) and a 100% school poverty rate, Principal Gordon is credited with developing a model program for college and career readiness.
+Achievements include a 95% annual graduation rate (the city’s average graduation rate is 70%), mathematics and science Keystone “Below Basic” scores reduced to less than 20% by 11th Grade (started at 90%+ on average for both subjects), literature Keystone “Below Basic” levels reduced to under 10% by 11th grade, and highest percentage of math Keystone Proficient/Advanced scores by 11th grade in the school’s history (32.9%).
+In 2018 and 2019, Paul Robeson High School was awarded the Wilt Chamberlain Memorial Fund FAFSA Award for increased FAFSA Completion (86%) and Student College Matriculation (55%).
+Paul Robeson High School is ranked in the top third of Philadelphia and PA Schools (2020, 2019, 2017 US News & World Reports Rankings).

 Richard has been an educator since 1996.
 Prior to becoming a principal, Richard served as teacher, special education teacher, truancy liaison, and assistant principal.
-Richard grew up in Camden and Philadelphia.
+He is a board member of the University of Pennsylvania’s Barbara and Edward Netter Center for Community Partnerships (Community Advisory Board).
+Richard grew up in Camden, NJ and Philadelphia.